apache/airflow/docs/apache-airflow-providers-apprise/connections.rst

 config (required):
     The service(s) to send notifications can be specified here.
-    The format to specify single or multiple services is as follows
+    The format to specify a single service or multiple services is as follows:

     *Single service*